ietf-wg-acme/acme/draft-ietf-acme-acme.md

 2. Verify that the resulting URL is well-formed.
 3. Dereference the URL using an HTTP GET request.
 This request MUST be sent to TCP port 80 on the HTTP server.
-4. Verify that the body of the response is well-formed key authorization.
+4. Verify that the body of the response is a well-formed key authorization.
 The server SHOULD ignore whitespace characters at the end of the body.
 5. Verify that key authorization provided by the HTTP server matches the key authorization stored by the server.